awpala/my-omscs-notes/cs-6290/02-metrics-and-evaluation.md

 Similarly, in the subsequent Gen 3 processor, the blue phase is again sped up by `2×`.
 The overall speedup with respect to Gen 2 is then: `1/[(1-1/3) + (1/3)/2] = 1.2`

-Therefore, inasmuch as the the blue phase constitutes a decreasing fraction of the overall execution time in subsequent generations of the processor, speeding up this phase generation-over-generation yields a marginally diminishing improvement in the speedup.
+Therefore, inasmuch as the blue phase constitutes a decreasing fraction of the overall execution time in subsequent generations of the processor, speeding up this phase generation-over-generation yields a marginally diminishing improvement in the speedup.
 Consequently, eventually there will be practically no speedup observed generation-over-generation.

 Furthermore, it is typically the case that the initial improvement in a system component is relatively simple to accomplish, while subsequent improvements require a much larger expenditure of effort, cost, etc. (i.e., eventually it is more practical to focus on improving the purple phase rather than continuing to focus on the blue phase).